coffee-cup/uvic-csc460/website/src/project3/game.md

 # Capture the Tower Game

 The end goal of project 3 was to build a Roomba that could play a _Capture the Tower Game_.
 The game involves two teams of two positioned on opposite sides of the room.
 Each time has a _castle_ to defend.
 If your castle is shot with a laser for more than 5 seconds then your team loses.
 Each Roomba robot also has a light sensor mounted inside a large cup (to increase the target-able area).
 If the light sensor is shot then the robot is instantly dead and can no longer move or shoot its laser.
-Each Roomba also is equipped with a shield, a piece of styrofoam or cardboard, that can be used to block the laser.
+Each Roomba also is equipped with a shield, a piece of styrofoam or cardboard, that can be used to block the lasers.
 In the middle of the game floor is a _river_.
 The river is implemented as two virtual walls.
-These walls send out infrared signals so are invisible to the human eye, but detectable by the Roombas.
+These walls send out infrared signals that are invisible to the human eye, but detectable by the Roomba's sensors.
 Crossing the walls will result in the Roomba being eliminated.
 A box was placed on both sides of the river which could be used as cover from the enemy team.

 The castle is simply a light sensor and some LEDs.
-The light sensor is placed inside of a red solo cup to make the detectable area larger.
+Light sensors on the castle and robots are placed inside of a red solo cup to make the detectable area larger.
 The LEDs indicate if the castle is currently being hit (one or two lights on) or if the castle is dead (lights flashing).
 A rough diagram of the game layout is shown in the following figure.

 ![Capture the Tower Game Layout](https://i.imgur.com/fT2Jrv5.png)